jvendramin/instant-airtable-trigger-node/README.md

 - Specify fields to watch for changes
 - Include additional field data in the output
 - Include previous cell values of changed fields in the output
+- Watch for field schema or table metadata changes

 ## Credentials